 3 Cover Your Assets

 I mean, why wouldn’t you?
 Being on an extended stay means baddies have more time to take what is yours.
-Getting travel insurance from places like Fast Cover counteracts those worries.
-If the worst happens, you can be covered.
+Getting travel insurance saves you the worry and heartache of dealing with a lost laptop or wedding ring.

 4 Budget Your Stay